-- Bill Watterson, creator of Calvin And Hobbes, frequently had rows with his editor about the subject of merchandising.
-Several strips had paraphrasements of the editor's arguments as punchlines, such as Calvin's dad telling him he sees everything in black and white, or has no perspective, leading to the boy imagining a literal case of the ailments.
+- Bill Watterson, creator of Calvin and Hobbes, frequently had rows with his editor about the subject of merchandising.
+Several strips had paraphrases of the editor's arguments as punchlines, such as Calvin's dad telling him he sees everything in black and white or has no perspective, leading to the boy imagining a literal case of the ailments.
 He got his point across.

-- In prior editions of Warhammer 40000, many players, when confronted with the unbelievable racism, psychosis, corruption, fascism, and hopelessness of the Imperium, tended to latch onto the Eldar as "good guys" despite the setting being Evil Versus Evil.
+- In prior editions of Warhammer 40,000, many players, when confronted with the unbelievable racism, psychosis, corruption, fascism, and hopelessness of the Imperium, tended to latch onto the Eldar as "good guys" despite the setting being Evil Versus Evil (as while the Eldar are incredibly arrogant Space Elves, they aren't actively trying to destroy other races, it's just that they are manipulative bastards who see no problem with directing an entire orc WAAGH to an Imperial system if it saves a couple of Eldar).
 The developers took steps to undermine this, and indeed explicitly stated in one of their releases that they were attempting to correct what they saw as a misconception.
 The same has happened to the Tau over time, although to a lesser extent.
 It's especially ironic because the Tau were conceived as a fundamentally decent race by their developers — in their own words, "a likable, if a bit naive, addition to the universe."

 - After the first codex, another developer said that people who thought Tau were good were missing the underlying message of their actions: join us, or be blown out of the sky (though, to be fair, most of the other factions don't even offer the "Join Us" option).
 The second codex had such decencies as suicide bombers, combat drugs, mentions of orbital bombardment on races that didn't accept the Greater Good, and subtle hints about how the Vespid are effectively enslaved by the Tau interface helmets.